Light-Sensei/AlphaUB/CONTRIBUTING.md

 - If you are busy or getting trouble while making changes, you can just open the issue (explaining it).

 ### Contributing
-- You can [fork](https://github.com/Cultured_Heaven/Ultroid/fork) this repository.
+- You can [fork](https://github.com/Cultured_Heaven/ALPHA/fork) this repository.
 - You can commits your changes now.
 - You can [Git-Squash](https://docs.github.com/en/get-started/using-git/about-git-rebase) your commits, if they are more.
 [Optional]
 - At last, You are ready to [`make a Pull Request`](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
 - Make sure that, your `Pull Request` contain an explaining title and issue number if it closes any open issue.

 ### Thanks
-- Congrats! 💫 you have successfully made your Contribution to Ultroid.
+- Congrats! 💫 you have successfully made your Contribution to ALPHA.